starknet-io/starknet.js/www/docs/guides/events.md

 const ErrorMessage =  shortString.decodeShortString("0x4d6567612050616e69632e")
 ```

-### parsed response
+### Parsed response

 Once you have the transaction receipt, you can parse the events to have something easier to process.
-We will perform this parse this way :
+We will perform parsing this way :

 ```typescript
 const events = myTestContract.parseEvents(txReceipt);